sekunho/sekun.dev/blog/content/posts/create-static-binaries-and-docker-images-with-nix/index.md

 There are more stuff in it, but hopefully this will make things a bit clearer.

-That's the best ELI5 I can think of, so I recommend you check out the documentation [^4] for a more technical explanation.
+That's the best ELI5 I can think of, so I recommend you check out the [documentation](https://nixos.wiki/wiki/Flakes) for a more technical explanation.

 So, I run `nix build` and...